serverless/components/README.md

 # Quick-Start

-To test the latest updates with Serverless Components, you can use Components with the [Serverless Framework](https://www.github.com/serverless/serverless) via a special package on NPM:
+While we are testing the latest updates of Serverless Components, we've made them available within the [Serverless Framework](https://www.github.com/serverless/serverless), via a special package on NPM:

 ```console
 $ npm i -g serverless@components
 ```

-Next, use the `create --template-url` command to install a [Serverless Components Template](./templates), which contains Components as well as boilerplate code, to get you started quickly.
+After installation, use the `create --template-url` command to install a [Serverless Components Template](./templates), which contains Components as well as boilerplate code, to get you started quickly.

 Currently, only the Components in the [templates](./templates) within this repository branch support the latest Serverless Component updates.